May 27, 2021

 In general, clinicians heavily rely on access to medical records.
 Moving from physical to digital record-keeping was a huge step forward for the industry as a whole.
 However, hospitals often struggle to keep data updated across every system and department.
 Employees have to manually transfer data between a myriad of different applications, leaving room for mistakes and data breaches.

 Given that hospitals deal with extremely sensitive personal data, the above-mentioned statistics shouldn’t be surprising.
 At the same time, RPA implementation helps strengthen healthcare data security as the software stores only bot-related activity reports while keeping patent information confidential.
+The problem of data security is also relevant for clinical trials.
+To overcome it, researchers and clinicians go for clinical trial management software that provides for secure data storage among other things.

 For example, after conducting medical tests, lab employees need to manually transfer results from the lab’s system to a patient’s profile.
 Once test results are ready, they can be automatically put into any relevant system by an RPA bot.
 This ensures a 100% information accuracy, decreases data breach risks, frees employees from doing mundane work, and keeps medical records synced and updated at all times.